CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Collaboration of project work between number of number uses, Version control and a cloud spce to edit and save work.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You have created a your own version of the repository, which you have access to edit without affecting the original version.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You have created a your own version of the repository that you can save on your profile work

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+It is a official request to allow a repository to be updated, which you have edited after you have forked repository.
+The request is sent to the owner/author of the original repository for approval.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see all past changes made in the file, or repository.

 ## Question 13